-2.4 Preliminary Work Site Assessment
+3.4 Preliminary Work Site Assessment

-To ensure that tree work at height is suitably and sufficiently planned, managed and carried out, a site survey/assessment will need to be undertaken before work starts.
+To ensure that tree work at height is suitably and sufficiently planned, managed and carried out, a site survey and assessment of the task(s) required will need to be undertaken before work starts.

-Normally conducted as part of the work quotation/pricing stage, the findings of the site survey will need to be considered as an integral part of the work at height planning process.
+Normally conducted as part of the work quotation/pricing stage, the findings of this site survey will need to be considered as an integral part of the work at height planning process.

-It must be ensured that any individual carrying out site surveys is suitably competent to do so and can, where necessary and when required to do so, record and justify their findings.
+Any individual carrying out site surveys must be suitably competent to do so and should record and justify their findings as part of work planning.

-2.4.2 Site parameters/survey
+3.4.2 Site parameters/survey

 The parameters of the survey area should be defined by the maximum potential extent of proposed arboricultural operations.
-This must include access and egress routes; all areas where vehicles are to be operated (or parked); all areas where material may be processed, stored, dropped, felled or lowered; the maximum potential reach of any machinery (e.g. platform or crane).
+This must include access and egress routes; all areas where vehicles are to be operated (or parked); all areas where material may be processed, stored, dropped, felled or lowered; and the maximum potential reach of any machinery (e.g. platform or crane).

-2.4.3 Tree work requirements/specification
+3.4.3 Tree work requirements/specification